 It's important to remember that not all cars are created equal.
 While many safety features like airbags come standard in all new vehicles, there are also newer technologies that don't.

 So when you're in the market for a new or used car, check the safety rating and the range of safety technologies available before you buy.
-Head over to HowSafeIsYourCar.com.au to find out the ratings of the cars you're interested in and remember that driving a car with a 5-star safety rating can significantly reduce the risk of death and serious injury.
+To find out the ratings of the cars you're interested in (and remember that driving a car with a 5-star safety rating can significantly reduce the risk of death and serious injury) head over to:

-- Electronic Stability Control (ESC) – An integrated technology that senses when a vehicle is steering out of control.
-It applies individual brakes in order to help maintain stability and steer the vehicle in the direction intended.
-It has proven to reduce single-vehicle injury crashes by up to 30%.
+- Electronic Stability Control (ESC) – Senses when a vehicle is steering out of control.
+It applies individual brakes to help maintain stability and steer the vehicle in the direction intended.

-- Lane Departure Warning – Warns the driver that the car is getting close to crossing over the line marking and leaving the lane of travel without indicating.
+- Lane Departure Warning – Warns the driver that the car is getting close to crossing over the line marking and leaving their lane of travel.

 - Side Curtain Airbags – In the event of a side-impact collision, side curtain airbags drop like a curtain from the railing above the door.
 They cushion the head against the full impact of another vehicle or object.
-Driver fatalities have reduced by 37% in those crashes where the driver's side of the car has been hit.
+Driver fatalities have reduced by 37% in side impact crashes.